ricktaylor/btpu/draft-ietf-dtn-btpu.md

 A Bundle Message has a type of 2.
 The Message Content MUST be a valid Bundle.

-Emitting a Bundle Message with a Length field value of zero (0), i.e no Bundle content, only adds control-plane overhead and SHOULD NOT be used as an alternative form of padding.
+Emitting a Bundle Message with a Length field value that indicates no Bundle content (e.g., a length of 0 if no metadata is present) only adds control-plane overhead and SHOULD NOT be used as an alternative form of padding.

 ## Transfer Start Message